 In their discussions on leisure, Godbey & Mack (2006), rely on the perception of leisure as a specific activity.
 They claim that despite the subjective nature of the terms “free time” and “leisure,” empirical studies in which leisure is measured, refer to leisure as a specific activity.
 Here they include a long list of leisure activities such as playing, reading, going out to cultural events, volunteering, religious activity and more (Godbey & Mack, 2006, 49-50).

-Stebbins (2005) criticizes attempts to view leisure as an array of culturally determined activities reading, tourism, or hobbies.
+Stebbins (2005) criticizes attempts to view leisure as an array of culturally determined activities like reading, tourism, or hobbies.
 He claims that the perception of leisure as a certain activity strips the term of its essence.
 A more precise definition of leisure, he argues, will emphasize uncoerced behavior.
 In his words: “Behavior is uncoerced when people create their own leisure” (Stebbins, 2005, 350).

 Stebbins' perception of leisure, as well as others’, like Esteve et al (1999), and Joudrey and Wallace (2009), draw upon the study of Dumazedier and Latouche (1962).
 These researchers also emphasized elements of freedom or non-coercion, defining leisure as an activity that an individual engages in by her own will, when she is free from work or other social or family obligations (Joudrey & Wallace, 2009; Esteve et al. 1999).